jacobdensford/jacobdensford.com/generic-fantasy/index.md

 3-6|d6
 7-8|d8

-You have a health point (or HP) pool for each attribute consisting of as many points as the attribute's die.
+You have a point pool (or PP) for each attribute consisting of as many points as the attribute's die.

 **Example character:** *Jane rolls and gets a d6 in BOD, a d8 in INT, and a d4 in WIL.
-She has an HP pool of 6 in BOD, 8 in INT, and 4 in WIL.*
+She has a PP of 6 in BOD, 8 in INT, and 4 in WIL.*

 ### Classes